- Peace Studies Major and Minor

-Students across Marquette's campus are engaged in organizations that effectively work for peace and justice, and are active in leading change on campus.
+Students across Marquette's campus are engaged in student-run organizations whose purpose is to promote peace and justice.
+These groups are actively making a difference on campus and around the world.
 We are proud to sponsor, support, and serve as a resource to the various peacemaking and social activism student organizations across campus.

 YES (Youth Empowered in the Struggle) is a student-led, multicultural organization that fights for justice for immigrants, students, and workers.
 YES is the youth branch of Voces de la Frontera, Wisconsin's largest immigrant rights organization.

 Students for Justice in Palestine is dedicated to raising awareness on the Palestinian crisis, and the injustice that the indigenous Palestinian people have been facing for so long.
 They also wish to promote Palestinian culture on campus.

 JUSTICE (Jesuit University Students Together in Concerned Empowerment)

 JUSTICE (Jesuit University Students Together in Concerned Empowerment) is a student organization dedicated to increasing awareness of social justice issues and taking action to fight these injustices.

 The Step Up!
 Marquette Chapter is dedicated to educating the student population about the history of the 1994 Rwanda genocide.
 Through various events involving music, dance, performance, film and lecture, the Step Up!
 Marquette Chapter also shares with the Marquette students and staff what is being done in Rwanda today by the national Step Up!

 The Marquette Muslim Student Association is an organization for students of the Muslim faith on campus.